 Submissions may not include more than five unique in-text citations of the author’s own published work, meaning that only a maximum of five of the author’s past publications should appear in the reference section of manuscripts.
 There is no limit for short essays or letters.
 Authors must redact their names from their own self-citations in the blinded copy.

-Thesis articles should be submitted as a Microsoft Word document (.doc or .docx), or as a Google Doc.
+Manuscripts should be submitted as a Microsoft Word document (.doc or .docx), or in a format compatible with other widely accepted word processing programs (such as Google Docs).
 Do not submit manuscripts in PDF form.